Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

 In this chapter, you will instantiate AXI CDMA IP in fabric and integrate it with the processing system high performance (HP) 64-bit slave port.
-In this system, AXI CDMA acts as master device to copy an array of the data from the source buffer location to the destination buffer location in DDR system memory.
-The AXI CDMA uses the processing system HP slave port to get read/ write access of DDR system memory.
+In this system, a AXI CDMA instance acts as a master device to copy an array of the data from the source buffer location to the destination buffer location in the DDR system memory.
+The AXI CDMA uses the processing system HP slave port to get read/write access to the DDR system memory.

-You will write standalone application software and Linux OS based application software using mmap() for the data transfer using AXI CDMA block.
+You will write standalone application software and Linux OS based application software using mmap() for the data transfer using the AXI CDMA block.
 You will also execute both standalone and Linux-based application software separately on the ZC702 board.